 When is the best time to move?

-If circumstances permit, ideally, the following should be done visit your new home before the move so that they become familiar with their surroundings and appreciate the positive things their new home has to offer (parks, swimming pools, sports centres, nearby shopping centres, etc.).
+If circumstances permit, ideally, the following should be done visit your new home before the transfer, for example, during the period where studies the relocation budget so that they become familiar with their surroundings and appreciate the positive things their new home has to offer (parks, swimming pools, sports centres, nearby shopping centres, etc.).

 It is preferable to moving during holiday periodsThey will not have homework, assignments or exams and will be able to adapt better to the new situation.